 |💰 Best budget hotel:||Hôtel Life Marseille VP – Vieux Port|

-🎬 To get an overall idea of where to stay in Marseille, check out this short video:
+🎬 To get an overall idea of Marseille, check out this short video, or continue reading:

-- Where to stay in Marseille: 6 Best areas to stay in Marseille
+6 Best areas to stay in Marseille for tourists are:

 Old Port has the U-shaped inckuding three parts: quai du Port, quai de Rive Neuve, and quai des Belges.
 Old Port is mostly open to pedestrians.
 The promenades are lined with cafés, bars, and seafood restaurants.
 You can grab drinks and meals and watch stunning sunset, enoy the sea views, picturesque boats, and yachts.

 There is also a ferry boat service that crosses the harbor several times a day between the Bar de la Marine on the quai de Rive Neuve and the Town Hall on the quai du Port, you can take a ride!